guomics-lab/MassNet-DDA/global_protein-Level_FDR/README.md

-# Global Protein-Level FDR Control Script
+# Global Protein-Level FDR Control

 This repository provides a Python script for protein inference with **global protein-level FDR control**, implemented using the